BiggerPockets/patterns/_patterns/creating-a-pr.md

 11. PR includes before and after videos or screenshots

-12. Tested on the [supported browsers](https://www.notion.so/Device-and-browser-testing-8bdb455a871c48b8acae1b6f1363c6eb), screenshots included in the PR
+12. Tested on the [supported browsers](https://www.notion.so/Device-and-browser-testing-8bdb455a871c48b8acae1b6f1363c6eb), videos or screenshots included in the PR

 ### **For defects**